 - Provides a forum for the City Council, Mayor and the independently-elected Park Board to address joint financial issues.

 Who is on the Board of Estimate?

 - The Chair of the Minneapolis Ways and Means Committee

 - A representative of the Park Board

 Why do we need the Board of Estimate?

-The City of St Paul has to go to the Legislature for authority to borrow money.
+Also, the City of Minneapolis is able to do things other cities cannot because it has a Board of Estimate.
+Typically, the Legislature controls whether a city can borrow money.
+For example, the City of St Paul has to go to the Legislature for authority to borrow money.
 This in effect puts the Legislature in charge of what capital projects St Paul can do.
 Because Minneapolis has the Board of Estimate, Minneapolis decide what projects it does.

 Is the "Board of Estimate" unusual?